GeekTrainer/help-desk-bot-lab/CSharp/exercise1-EchoBot.md

 The Bot Builder SDK for .NET is an easy to use framework for developing bots using Visual Studio and Windows.
 The SDK leverages C# to provide a familiar way for .NET developers to create powerful bots.

 Inside [this folder](./exercise1-EchoBot) you will find a Visual Studio solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
-Remember that before using it, you first need to build it by using Visual Studio.

 > **NOTE:** The Bot Builder SDK for .NET currently supports C#.
 Visual Studio for Mac is not supported.